Access and Inclusion

-Many of the world's most pressing problems--unemployment, inflation, poverty, inequality, discrimination, underdevelopment, environmental destruction--are economic in nature.
-Economists study these important problems by combining theoretical models and data analysis.
-The great human interest of the subject, together with the rigor of its analysis, ensures that the study of economics is a continuously thought-provoking and relevant endeavor.
+Many of the world's most pressing problems — unemployment, poverty, inequality, discrimination, underdevelopment, and environmental destruction — have economic roots.
+Economists study these problems by combining theoretical models, historical context and empirical analysis.
+The great human interest of the subject together with the rigor of its analysis make the study of economics continuously thought-provoking and relevant.